-Note: The use of the signal words DANGER, WARNING, CAUTION and NOTICE with the safety messages.
-The appropriate signal word for each message has been selected using the following guide-lines:
+Note the use of the signal words DANGER, WARNING and CAUTION with the safety messages.
+The appropriate signal word for each message has been selected using the following guide-lines: DANGER - Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
+This signal word is to be limited to the most extreme situations typically for machine components which, for functional purposes, cannot be guarded.

-- DANGER Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
-This signal word is to be limited to the most extreme situations typically for machine components which, for functional purposes, cannot be guarded. - WARNING Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury, and includes hazards that are exposed when guards are removed.
+- WARNING Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury, and includes hazards that are exposed when guards are removed.
 It may also be used to alert against unsafe practices. - CAUTION Indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
-It may also be used to alert against unsafe practices. - NOTICE Indicates a situation that could result in damage to the machine or other property.
+It may also be used to alert against unsafe practices.